perses/community-mixins/README.md

 ### Perses
 - Perses Overview

+### Istio Dashboards
+- Based on exported Grafana Dashboards from Istio 1.26
+- Requires a Prometheus datasource named `prometheus-datasource` and a proxy url to Prometheus, Ex. `http://prometheus.istio-system:9090`

 ## Library Panels

 In addition to the community dashboards, this repository also offers a **library of reusable panels**.
 These panels can be used as building blocks for custom dashboard creation, enabling you to craft tailored setups to suit specific observability needs.